Knee Replacement Cost in Nevada

 - How do Nevada Knee Replacement prices compare to the national average?

-- The Nevada average cash price for Knee Replacement is $9,150, which is 30% below the national average of $13,105.
+- The Nevada average cash price for Knee Replacement is $12,777, which is 21% above the national average of $10,600.

 Prices shown are sourced from hospital price transparency files published under the Hospital Price Transparency Rule.
 Actual costs may vary based on your insurance plan, specific clinical circumstances, and additional services required.
 These prices are not a quote or guarantee.